 9. Freaks and Geeks (1999-2000)

 Is there any TV series that has had as much impact in one season as Freaks and Geeks?
 Sure, it was a little melodramatic in its first few episodes, but F&G got into the groove and quickly became one of the best comedy-dramas seen on TV since The Wonder Years.
 This was the anti-Dawson’s Creek, and is definitely more well-loved and remembered than Dawson and his crew.

 This was Breaking Bad before Breaking Bad.
 Weeds is about a suburban mother (Nancy Botwin, played by Mary-Louise Parker) who turns to dealing pot in order to make ends meet after her husband dies.
 Weeds is not the ultra-violent, stylized sugar rush that is Breaking Bad, but it’s an awesome show that has many similar themes: the rise to power, characters doing questionable things, and dark, dry humor.

 As we put Half Baked at 4.5 on our last list, we thought it’d be a shame to not include the fabulous Dave Chappelle somewhere on this list as well.
 He’s also back now after a long hiatus, and pretty much as good as he’s always been.
 We respect and salute your weed-friendly show, Sir Dave!

-There are a few shows that could take their place on this top 10, but the cannabis theme is either loose or not really referred to enough in order to put on this list.
+There are a few shows that could take their place on this top 10, but the marijuana theme is either loose or not really referred to enough in order to put on this list.
 We’re thinking Rick and Morty, Bojack Horseman, Arrested Development, Archer, Northern Exposure and a whole slew of comedies, especially animated ones.